llinauer/austro_bird_classifier/README.md

 # austro_bird_classifier
-## An End-to-end machine learning project using pytorch, fastai and Flask.
+## An End-to-end machine learning project using pytorch, fastai and Flask

 # TLDR